joonho3020/scala3-hdl/docs/hdl-features.md

   io.out := reg
 ```

-Using typeclass derivation, switch statements can also accept tuples as well, similar to how Scala3's match accepts tuples.
+Using typeclass derivation, switch statements can accept tuples, similar to how Scala's match accepts tuples.
 For example, we can do this:

 ```scala